t-aozy/t-aozy.github.io/_pages/project4.md

 Sentimental analysis was also applied to explore the project question.

 ##  Project Content
-The original version is in Chinese, which available here: <br>
+The original version is in Chinese, which is available here: <br>
 The following version is translated using AI toolds.
 <iframe src="{{ site.baseurl }}/files/project4.pdf"
         width="100%"